NBC goes for gold in Sochi, aims for profitable Olympics

 When Olympic athletes line up to compete this week in Sochi, NBC executives will be going for the gold in another sport: turning a profit on the $775 million they paid for TV rights - a prize that has been stubbornly elusive in recent years.

-Network executives insist profits are possible this time after NBCUniversal, a unit of Comcast Corp (CMCSA.O), broke even on its telecast of the 2010 Summer Olympics in London.
-The unit lost $223 million at the last winter games, in Vancouver, according to General Electric (GE.N), which owned NBC at the time.
+Network executives insist profits are possible this time after NBCUniversal, a unit of Comcast Corp, broke even on its telecast of the 2010 Summer Olympics in London.
+The unit lost $223 million at the last winter games, in Vancouver, according to General Electric, which owned NBC at the time.

 "We're comfortable that we will make a reasonable profit because we made a disciplined bet on the Olympics," Mark Lazarus, chairman of the NBC Sports Group, said in an interview.